 Upon successful completion of the 700-course series, the student will advance to the 800 series becoming a candidate for the doctoral degree - also known as ABD - all but dissertation.
-The formal acceptance of a student as a candidate for the doctoral degree is the responsibility of the Doctoral Program Director.
+The formal acceptance of a student as a candidate for the doctoral degree is the responsibility of the Doctoral Program Chair.
 Advancement to candidacy allows the student to enter the dissertation research phase of the degree program.
 Students are expected to make regular and continuous progress toward their degree.
 Advancement to candidacy in a doctoral program should occur within a maximum of five years of beginning the program and a total of seven years to complete the Doctorate.
-Individual programs can require advancement to candidacy before the time limit set in this policy at the discretion of the Program Director.
+Individual programs can require advancement to candidacy before the time limit set in this policy at the discretion of the Program Chair.

 The Department of Academic Affairs must promptly be notified in writing of the decision concerning a student's advancement to candidacy, and a copy of the notification must be sent to the student concerned.
-A student who is refused candidacy status may not undertake further study for credit toward the doctoral degree within the same department.
-With the approval of both the department concerned and the Office of Academic Affairs, such a student may:
+A student who is refused candidacy status may undertake further study toward the doctoral degree and submit their dissertation proposal three times only.
+If the third submission was not approved as acceptable the student may not undertake further study.